twingl/trailblazer-browser/README.md

 being that Handlebars (and indeed most templating libraries) do not fit in with the content security policies enforced in the Chrome App platform.
-By pre-compiling Handlebars templates into their respective functions, we can avoid the use of on-the-fly compilation when we run the app.
+By pre-compiling Handlebars templates into their respective functions, we can avoid restrictions around the use of `eval` and function creation at runtime, which are prohibited by the policies mentioned.

-Another reason is that we've chosen to use CoffeeScript as the dialect of choice, after discovering that in this Chrome ecosystem with its asynchronous design things can become noisy due to the mess of brackets/braces left behind.
+Additionally, we've chosen to use CoffeeScript as the dialect of choice, after finding that with the Chrome APIs and their liberal use of callbacks, things can noisy as a result of the mess of brackets/braces left behind.

 ## Building the App

-This is relatively simple.
 After installing the dev dependencies...

     $ npm install